-The Urban Activist is a solution-oriented publication centering its reporting on actions in cities that embody courage and create human progress.
+The Urban Activist is an online publication centering its reporting on solution-driven actions in cities that embody courage and create human progress.

 Independent, apolitical and nonpartisan, our work manifests in an open archive of grassroots solutions, social innovations and movements in cities around the globe.